Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 axs
 ```

-We can see that as a result we have now a list containing two nested lists where the first one contains the axis for column 1 and 2 on **row 1** and the second list contains the axis for columns 1 and 2 for **row 2**.
+We can see that as a result we have now a list containing two nested lists, where the first one contains the axes for column 1 and 2 of **row 1** and the second list contains the axes for columns 1 and 2 of **row 2**.

-We can parse these axes into own variables so it is easier to work with them.
+To make it easier to keep track of things, we can parse these axes into their own variables as follows.

 ```python
 ax11 = axs[0][0]